iamgroot42/Hardening-Deep-Neural-Networks-via-Adversarial-Model-Cascades/README.md

 - `bash test*.sh <dataset> <target_model> <proxy_model>`, where * denotes anoy of the 7 attacks given in the repo ,from the Scripts/ folder
 - For the basic bagging setup, run `bash genericBagging.sh <dataset> <path_to_seed_model> <new_folder_for_bag>    <path_to_file_containing_order_of_attacks> <transfer_parameters_per_bag?>` ,from the Scripts/ folder

-For example, `bash genericBagging.sh mnist PlainModel MYBAG/ no ORDER no`
+For example, `bash genericBagging.sh mnist PlainModel MYBAG/ ORDER no`
 - For the adaptive bagging setup, run `bash adaptiveBagging.sh <dataset> <path_to_seed_model> <new_folder_for_bag> <path_to_file_containing_order_of_attacks> <transfer_parameters_per_bag?> <path_to_proxy_model>`

-For example, `bash adaptiveBagging.sh mnist PlainModel MYBAG/ no ORDER no ProxyNormal`
+For example, `bash adaptiveBagging.sh mnist PlainModel MYBAG/ ORDER no ProxyNormal`
 - For testing bagging on your own attack data, run `python ../Code/bagging.py --mode test --dataset <dataset> --model_dir <model_bag_directory> --data_x <data_X> --data_y <data_Y>  --predict_mode <voting/weighted>`